santhosh-131291/LRscripts_sanityTesting/README.md

 # LRscripts_sanityTesting
 LR scripts can be validated without opening Vugen.
-Step 1: Download all the files and place in same folder Step 2: Install python and libraries such as streamlit Step 3: Run 7_SanityDashboardBasic.bat file.
+Step 1: Download all the files and place in same folder Step 2: Install python and libraries such as streamlit,pandas,plotly Step 3: Run 7_SanityDashboardBasic.bat file.
 Step 4: Select the scripts in the dashboard.
 Scripts will start running in the background and the results are displayed.